kaspernissen/docs.humio.com/content/operation/installation/_index.md

 ## Overview

 This section describes how to install Humio on a single machine.
-If you want to run a distributed cluster, please refer to [distributed installation](/operation/installation/cluster_setup/)
+If you want to run a distributed cluster, please refer to [cluster setup](/operation/installation/cluster_setup/).

 ## Running Humio as a Docker container